hc495/StaICC/README.md

-### Use different inference function for each dataset
+### Example 2: Use different inference function for each dataset